Wallace Langham

 James Wallace Langham II (born March 11, 1965) is an American actor.
-He is best known for playing the role of Phil the Head Writer on The Larry Sanders Show.
-He has also played the roles of David Hodges on the crime drama television series CSI: Crime Scene Investigation and its sequel, CSI: Vegas and NASA Administrator Harold Weisner in the Apple TV+ original science fiction space drama series For All Mankind.
+He is known for playing the role of Phil the Head Writer on The Larry Sanders Show.
+He has also played the roles of David Hodges on the crime drama television series CSI: Crime Scene Investigation and its sequel, CSI: Vegas, and NASA Administrator Harold Weisner on the Apple TV+ original science fiction space drama series For All Mankind.
+In the 1990s, he was well-known for playing Josh Blair on the NBC sitcom Veronica's Closet (1997–2000), which was a Top 10 hit in its first couple of seasons.

+Early and personal life

+Langham was born on March 11, 1965, in Fort Worth, Texas, the son of Sunni, a costume designer, and James Langham, an elevator repairman.

+In March 2000, Langham pleaded no contest to battery charges after beating a gay tabloid reporter and was ordered to serve three years' probation and to serve 450 hours of community service for gay and lesbian charities, and to donate $10,000 to the Los Angeles Gay and Lesbian Center.
+In exchange for pleading no contest, prosecutors dropped a hate crime charge that had been filed against him.
+In a statement, Langham said he supports gay rights "and would have never attacked anyone had I not first been provoked".

 Film career

 Formerly billed as Wally Ward, Langham got his start in the John Hughes film Weird Science (1985), as well as in The Invisible Kid and the ABC Afterschool Special entitled Just a Regular Kid: An AIDS Story, but later moved to roles as a young bigot in Soul Man and as a gang leader in The Chocolate War.
 He appeared in the Eddie Murphy comedy Daddy Day Care, and the critically acclaimed Little Miss Sunshine and The Social Network.